phucnsp/blog/_posts/2020-04-30-tesla-nn-in-production.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>At the <a href="http://scaledml.org/2020/">Scaled Machine Learning Conference</a> this year 2020, Andrej Kaparthy - Director of AI at Tesla - has given a <a href="https://www.youtube.com/watch?time_continue=1&amp;v=hx7BXih7zx8&amp;feature=emb_logo">spectacular talk</a> about how Tesla is applying AI into their system.
-There are so much information and distilled knowlege came out from this talk which made me can not resist to write this blog post. if you want to access to other talks from Scaled Machine Learning Conference, go <a href="https://info.matroid.com/scaledml-media-archive-preview">here</a>.
+There are so much information and distilled knowlege came out from this talk which made me can not resist to write this blog post.
+If you want to access to other talks from Scaled Machine Learning Conference, go <a href="https://info.matroid.com/scaledml-media-archive-preview">here</a>.
 {% include note.html content='all the images used in this note are from the slide used in Andrej&#8217;s video.' %}</p>

 </div>